We commit to providing an inclusive environment that fosters learning, community growth, and connection in an ever-changing world.

 As with other equipment in the library, library staff may reserve certain times in order to provide library tours or to conduct classes for staff, public, or other organizations.

-There are other computer workstations currently limited to a guaranteed 60 minutes of usage by any one individual at a time.
-Patrons may extend their session by 60 minutes in 15-minute increments as long as there is no one waiting or the station has not been reserved by another patron.
+In the Adult Electronic Services Area, computer workstations are currently limited to a guaranteed 60 minutes of usage by any one individual at a time.
+Patrons may extend their session in 15-minute increments as long as there is no one waiting.
 There is no limit on the number of sessions allowed.

 In the Youth Services area, computer workstations are limited to a guaranteed 60 minutes.
 Children under the age of 14 and adults accompanying small children are encouraged to use these stations.
 Adults without children accompanying them should use the workstations in the adult areas of the building.